Cotinine urine test, nicotine urine test

 This test has no known risks.

 Drink enough water before the test so that you can urinate.
 Try to stay away from places where you could be exposed to secondhand smoke for several days before the test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don't need a prescription and any illegal drugs you may use.